vibe-io/cdk-extensions/README.md

 ```

 #### Usage
-<i>Simple example launching the default AwsLoggingStack.
+<i>Minimal deployable example creates the default AwsLoggingStack.
 For more details on this and the other available stacks and constructs, consult the respective READMEs.</i>
 ```TypeScript
 import { AwsLoggingStack } from 'cdk-extensions/lib/stacks/aws-logging-stack';
  ...